Home

-Learning to live with Buddhas principles, living and learning reality without Dukkha - not suffering too much.
+Learning to live with Buddhas principles, living and learning reality without Dukkha - not suffering too much J

 Anicca (Sanskrit: anitya): That all things that come to be have an end.